 Sometimes these ‘pre-authorisations’ can be large and may remain in place for up to 30 days (even after you've settled your bill), so we recommend that you use a different card for security deposits.
 You can of course use your WeSwap card to settle your final bill at the end.

 Like hotels and car rentals, it's quite common for self-service petrol pumps to block a security deposit when you first use your card.
 While this is usually reversed back to your account after few days, in some cases this can take a little longer, so we’d suggest avoiding using your card at petrol pumps where you can.

 We would generally advise against using your WeSwap card at toll booths, such as those found on roads in France.
-As a prepaid card, WeSwap cards require merchants to seek online electronic authorisation before taking payment – this is to ensure that transactions only go through when there’s enough balance on the card.
+As a prepaid card, WeSwap cards require merchants to seek online electronic authorization before taking payment – this is to ensure that transactions only go through when there’s enough balance on the card.

-The majority of European toll roads and bridges do not seek authorisation, so transactions may not come out of your account until a few days later, which could cause your balance to go into negative if there are insufficient funds.
+The majority of European toll roads and bridges do not seek authorization, so transactions may not come out of your account until a few days later, which could cause your balance to go into negative if there are insufficient funds.

 Payments Over The Phone

 We usually do not suggest to use the WeSwap card for telephone payments, as these transactions happen "offline", which can result in a failed payment.
 To avoid any disappointment we suggest to not use the card to pay for goods or service over the phone.

 If you can't find the answer you are looking for please submit a request to our customer support team.Submit